ankitkumar734ac/Cloud-Native-Fundamentals-Scholarship-Program-Udacity/README.md

 # Cloud-Native-Fundamentals-Scholarship-Program-Udacity
+     Monolith: application design where all application tiers are managed as a single unit
+     Microservice: application design where application tiers are managed as independent, smaller units

 # Introduction to Cloud-Native
 Cloud-native refers to the set of practices that empowers an organization to build and manage applications at scale.
 They can achieve this goal by using private, hybrid, or public cloud providers.
 In addition to scale, an organization needs to be agile in integrating customer feedback and adapting to the surrounding technology ecosystem.